lhapp27/FewBodyToolkit.jl/docs/src/ISGL_HD+.md

 nothing #hide
 ````

 In this example we also calculate central observables like the mean radii (and squared radii) between two of the three particles.
-With "central", we mean observables of any form that only depend on r, the direct distance between two particles.
+With "central", we mean observables of any form that only depend on ``r``, the direct distance between two particles.
 For this we define the observables as functions:

 ````@example ISGL_HD+
 rad(r) = r # radius